-The objectives of this research are to develop a guide to: (1) quantify and evaluate the impact of land-use practices and policies to support efficient movement of all modes of freight; and (2) develop quantitative and qualitative land-use assessment tools (e.g., models, matrices, guides) to assist local, regional, and state land-use and transportation decision makers to support efficient movement of freight.
-The research should address a broad range of issues and needs associated with freight-efficient land use, which may include but are not limited to the following:
+Land Use,” Rensselaer Polytechnic Institute was asked to develop a guide to (1) quantify and evaluate the impact of land-use practices and policies to support the efficient movement of all modes of freight, and (2) develop quantitative and qualitative land-use assessment tools (e.g., models, matrices, guides) to assist local, regional, and state land-use and transportation decision-makers to support the efficient movement of freight.